Azure/enterprise-azure-policy-as-code/Docs/operating-environment.md

 * Build a management group dedicated to Policy as Code (PaC) -- `mg-epac-dev` <br/> <https://docs.microsoft.com/en-us/azure/governance/management-groups/create-management-group-portal>
 * Create management groups or subscriptions to simulate your EPAC production environments.

-## Considerations for DevOps CI/CD Runners/Agents
+## Security Considerations for DevOps CI/CD Runners/Agents

 Agents (also called runners) are often hosted in VMs within Azure itself.
 It is therefore essential to manage them as highly privileged devices.